kristinemlarson/gnssIR_python/README.md

 A boolean (wantCompression) has been added that will xz compress snr files.
 Just an option in case you have limited disk space.

-Added the ability to analyze RINEX 3 files.
-Either you provide the files or it looks at CDDIS.
+I recently added the ability to analyze RINEX 3 files.
+Either you provide the files or it looks for them at CDDIS.
 Those are the only allowed options.
+Since the RINEX translators require RINEX 2.11, the version 3 files will be translated to 2.11 using the gfzrnx program.

-Added an optional year_end option so you can process multiple years with one command. works the same way as doy_end.
+I added an optional year_end option so you can process multiple years with one command. works the same way as doy_end.

-Changed the source of the nav messages.
-It checks CDDIS, SOPAC, and the NGS.
+I changed the preferred source of the nav messages.
+It checks CDDIS, SOPAC, and then the NGS.

 September 13, 2019